blade2005/example-runway/README.md

 CloudFormation engin(CFNGin) is a derirative of [Stacker](https://stacker.readthedocs.io/en/latest/) which expands on the functionality Stacker has but has diverged.

-CFNGin allows you to deploy Cloudformation from JSON/YAML template files but also frol [Troposphere](https://troposphere.readthedocs.io/en/latest/) blueprints.
+CFNGin allows you to deploy Cloudformation from JSON/YAML template files but also [Troposphere](https://troposphere.readthedocs.io/en/latest/) blueprints (which allow you to take advantage of Python).

 ```
 tfstate.cfn/